-- 2. In fulfilling its duties, the Research Committee shall be responsible for the following specific functions: - a. overseeing the University's Knowledge Exchange and Applied Research Strategy, review it annually and prepare a report for Academic Board; - b. developing staff research outputs for REF2021 and associated procedures: - c. making recommendations to Executive Committee on resourcing and funding;
+- 2. In fulfilling its duties, the Research Committee shall be responsible for the following specific functions: - a.
+Overseeing the University's Knowledge Exchange and Applied Research Strategy, review it annually and prepare a report for Academic Board; - b.
+Developing staff research outputs for REF2021 and associated procedures; - c.
+Making recommendations to Executive Committee on resourcing and funding; - d.
+Providing periodic reports against the annual institutional Key Performance Indicators associated with research;

-- d. providing periodic reports against the annual institutional Key Performance Indicators associated with research; - e. providing a formal and supportive framework for developing Ravensbourne's research environment; - f. ensuring researchers meet the UK and EU codes of conduct for Research Integrity and receive the minutes of the Research Ethics Sub-Committee; - g. overseeing the allocation of internal Ravensbourne research funds: - h. considering appeals or complaints against decisions made by the Ethics sub-committee. - review any cases of research misconduct that come to the Committee's attention, and recommend action to Academic Board (this may be dealt with in a specially convened session of the Research Committee) - j. review the supervision of PhD students in conjunction with the research committee of University of East London, or any other collaborating organization, for which purpose a member of the Research Committee will be co-opted onto the relevant board at that institution.
+- e.
+Providing a formal and supportive framework for developing Ravensbourne's research environment; - f.
+Ensuring researchers meet the UK and EU codes of conduct for Research Integrity and receive the minutes of the Research Ethics Sub-Committee; - g.
+Overseeing the allocation of internal Ravensbourne research funds: - h.
+Considering appeals or complaints against decisions made by the Ethics sub-committee. - Review any cases of research misconduct that come to the Committee's attention, and recommend action to Academic Board (this may be dealt with in a specially convened session of the Research Committee) - j.
+Review the supervision of PhD students in conjunction with the research committee of any collaborating organization, for which purpose a member of the Research Committee will be co-opted onto the relevant board at that institution.